Lockdown might be easing, with a new normal upon us, but the long term implications of Covid-19 are now becoming evident.

 Further help and guidance

-If you require further help or guidance in managing your ADHD during this challenging time then why not get in touch to arrange a face to face or online appointment.
+If you require further help or guidance in managing your ADHD during this challenging time then why not get in touch to arrange an ADHD face-to-face or an ADHD online assessment.

 Our clinical team of Specialist ADHD Consultant Psychiatrists, Coaches and Therapists are highly experienced and offer only the latest evidence-based treatments to ensure that their clients get the help that they need quickly, safely, and effectively.
 We offer a wide range of effective treatments that are always individually tailored to best suit your specific needs.